 Simrad angular position calculations

-Angular positions in Simrad files are stored in units of electrical phase steps.
+Angular positions in Simrad data files are stored as integers with units phase steps.
 These are interpreted as follows for each of the supported series of echosounder.

 Ex500

-A pair of angles is stored as a 16-bit word in the data file.
-The most significant byte is the along ship (minor axis) angle.
+In relavent systems, the angles, represented by a pair of integers i (called phase steps), are stored as a 16-bit (two bytes) word.
+The most significant byte is the alongship (minor axis) angle.
 The least significant byte is the athwartship (major axis) angle.

-The first bit of each byte stores a sign with 0 positive and 1 negative.
-The last 7 bits of each byte store a magnitude.
-This is an integer value, in the range -127 to +127 with units of 'phase steps'.
+The first bit of each i stores the sign, with 0 positive and 1 negative.
+The last 7 bits store the magnitude, in the range -127 to +127.

 where: